Thursday, August 29, 2019

 Joe Biden Called Cory Booker.
 But Apologize?
 It’s Not the Biden Way."
 Eventually he did, but it took a lot of push back, which does not bode well if being a decent adult decision-maker still matters after Trump.

-The fact that the two Oranges once got in a silly tiff over who would win in a schoolyard fist fight tells you all you need to know.
+The fact that the two Oranges ones got in a silly tiff over who would win in a schoolyard fist fight tells you all you need to know.
 Mixing up cities is their least significant similarity, but it adds to the total - and more importantly draws attention to it.

 To clarify, I'm not saying Biden is as bad as Trump.
 But what I am saying is the less like Trump our candidate is, the better.
 And we can do much better and thereby improve our odds.